Online Patient Triage in Dermatology: Technology and Benefits

 What Is Online Triage in Dermatology?

 Online triage in dermatology (also known as virtual triage or eTriage) relates to the practice of providers using a digital health/telehealth platform to assess patients’ cases online and prioritize who should be seen first or need immediate care.
+Virtual triage can be done via specialized software that facilitates this exchange of information.

 These assessments can be carried out synchronously via live video or providers can use an asynchronous platform, where they receive pre-recorded patient-reported information such as high-resolution photos or responses to a clinical questionnaire.